 The great thing about Mendix is that Agile management is incorporated all in one place.
 You can create sprints, manage stories and tasks, and add various labels to capture all the requirements needed.
 This is all found within your app’s Stories section.

-There is also a Planning section where you can manage the entire release plan.
+There is also a agile sprint planning section where you can manage the entire release plan.

 The requirements are integrated with a development environment under the Stories view.
 Notice that only the current sprint will show up in the Stories view.
 The reason for this is to keep the developers engaged and working in the current sprint.